 top of page

 If you grew up in an environment where you didn't feel safe, loved or cared for – or you experienced abuse – the effects can follow you into adult life.
-The following are some of the signs of complex trauma:
+You may notice struggles in a range of areas – see the list below below for some common features of complex trauma.

 • Frequently experiencing intense emotions, such as anger or anxiety.